 - nine UK universities

 - the National Institute of Economic and Social Research

 - the Royal Institution of Chartered Surveyors

-RTPI involvement in the centre: RTPI Policy Officer Tom Kenny is a Co-Investigator at CaCHE, working on the design and placemaking strand of work.
-He recently co-wrote an evidence review on Design at a Neighbourhood Scale, and will next be working on ‘Delivering Design Value’, which is exploring the implementation of design in new homes.
+RTPI involvement in the centre: The RTPI's Deputy Head of Policy and Research, Aude Bicquelet-Lock, is the currently the lead on CaCHE at RTPI.
+Previously, RTPI Policy Officer Tom Kenny was a Co-Investigator at CaCHE, working on the design and placemaking strand of work.
+He recently co-wrote an evidence review on Design at a Neighbourhood Scale, and contributed to ‘Delivering Design Value’, which explores the implementation of design in new homes.